-DAC8 to harmonise EU tax reporting by e-money and cryptocurrency intermediaries – 7 December 2022 proposals
+DAC8 adopted by EC to harmonise EU tax reporting by e-money and cryptocurrency intermediaries

-The European Commission is to publish a new Directive on Administrative Cooperation covering tax reporting on cryptocurrencies (‘DAC8’).
-The latest publication date is 7th December 2022.
+The European Commission (EC) has published on 8 December 2022 a new proposed Directive on Administrative Cooperation covering tax reporting on cryptocurrencies (‘DAC8’).

-It will aim to harmonise reporting on digital currencies, including annual reports from crypto exchanges / marketplaces.
+It will aim to harmonise reporting for service providers harmonising digital currency transactions, including annual reports from crypto exchanges / marketplaces.
 This will improve transparency on tax liabilities, helping identify income and taxable gains.
 It will also provide efficiencies for taxpayers and authorities via consistent information requirements across the 27 member states.

 Following a public consultation in 2021, the draft DAC8 will be published before year end.
 This comes as the EU is drawing up a single licensing regime in the form of the Markets in Crypto-Assets (MICA) regulation.